kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/01-sending-money-basics/articles/01-how-do-i-send-money-with-wise/content.md

+# Sending money basics
-# How do I send money with Wise?
+## How do I send money with Wise?
 **1.** **Sign up** **with Wise.**

 We’ll ask for your email address, and you’ll create a password.
 You can also sign up by connecting to your Google or Facebook account.